family smiling at sink

 Frequently Asked Questions

-Another consideration for a storage tank water heater is the recovery rate, or the number of gallons of water it can heat in an hour while refilling the tank.
-The greater your demand for hot water, the higher recovery rate you need.
-This means you also need to consider the number of fixtures or appliances your water heater must support simultaneously.
+Another factor to consider is the recovery rate, which indicates how many gallons of water the heater can warm in an hour while refilling the tank.
+The higher your hot water demand, the greater the recovery rate you'll need.
+Additionally, you must consider the number of fixtures or appliances that will be using hot water at the same time.

-Minimum Gallon-Capacity Recommendations
+Minimum Gallon-Capacity Recommendations:

 Electric Water Heater